ONSdigital/dp-code-list-api/scripts/mongo-to-neo-migration/README.md

 Also add published flag

-published_flag : true
+is_published : true

 ### codelists.html

-Calulates the codelists and codes needed and writes the script tho import these and add the relationships between them.
+Calulates the codelists and codes needed and writes the script to import these and add the relationships between them.

 Note: If run more than once will create duplicate entries